Tracing deposits and withdrawals

 pnpm init

-You'll be using the getMessageReceipt function from the Optimism SDK during this tutorial.
+You'll be using the getTransactionReceipt function from the viem library during this tutorial.
 This function use event queries to retrieve the receipt for a deposit or withdrawal.
 Since this function uses large event queries, you'll need to use an RPC provider like Alchemy (opens in a new tab) that supports indexed event queries.
-Grab an L1 and L2 RPC URL for Sepolia and OP Sepolia, respectively.
+Grab an L1 and L2 RPC URL for Sepolia and Metal L2 Testnet, respectively.

 Start the Node REPL

-You're going to use the Node REPL to interact with the Optimism SDK.
-To start the Node REPL run the following command in your terminal:
+You're going to use the Node REPL to interact with viem.
+To start the Node REPL, run the following command in your terminal:

 node